 Disclaimer: I've listed what I think are the end to end timings if you're making absolutely everything from scratch but if your jam and bread are ready to go then this dish should take no more than 15 minutes to make.

 Dishoom are now selling bacon naan kits!
-Oh, how I wish I lived nearby so I could try one.
-They've released an incredibly helpful five minute video that includes instructions on how to cook naan bread at home (the link starts at 00:01:46 as that's the naan specific bit but the whole thing is worth a watch).
+They're available for nationwide delivery and they are excellent.
+There's an incredibly helpful five minute video that includes instructions on how to cook naan bread at home (the link starts at 00:01:46 as that's the naan specific bit but the whole thing is worth a watch).

 There is life before Dishoom’s bacon naan roll, and after.
 I had one of those slow-mo moments when I bit into it (this also happened with M&S’s Best Ever Burgers and a tin of ventresca tuna).
 It wasn’t just that the naan was light and fluffy or that the chunky Ginger Pig bacon was crisped to perfection - it was the combination of fresh herbs, tomato-chilli jam and cream cheese.
 Some people question the cream cheese; it’s unexpected and I get slightly high-pitched trying to convince them of its necessity and brilliance.
 It ends with an exasperated, “Look, you just need to try it!” except that we’re nowhere near a Dishoom in Norwich but now, thankfully, we have the cookbook and I can almost recreate it because breakfast truly doesn’t get any better than this.